-Fleet and Freight Transportation manages the acquisition and maintenance service of TDCJ passenger vehicles, buses, tractor trucks, trailers and equipment, and oversees the evaluation of salvage vehicles and trailers.
-This department provides transportation through motor pools or vehicle assignments to TDCJ staff and manages approximately 2,200 active vehicles, including 190 tractor trucks and 461 tractor trailers, as well as several thousand trailers and other related equipment.
-In FY 2018, there were 15,140 work orders completed for vehicle and equipment repairs and preventive maintenance such as oil changes, tire rotations, and fluid and belt inspections.
+Fleet and Freight Transportation manages the acquisition and maintenance service of TDCJ passenger vehicles, buses, tractor trucks, trailers, and equipment, and oversees the evaluation of salvage vehicles and trailers.
+This department provides transportation through motor pools or vehicle assignments to TDCJ staff and manages approximately 2,285 active vehicles, including 190 tractor trucks and 461 tractor trailers, as well as other trailers and related equipment.
+In FY 2019, there were 14,132 work orders completed for vehicle and equipment repairs and preventive maintenance such as oil changes, tire rotations, and fluid and belt inspections.

 Freight terminals are responsible for goods transportation, shipping and distribution planning, safety education training for employees and offenders, and coordinating the transportation and receipt of customer goods.
-During FY 2018, the four freight dispatch offices coordinated more than 29,000 freight hauls and truck drivers logged approximately six million miles.
+During FY 2019, the four freight dispatch offices coordinated more than 29,300 freight hauls and truck drivers logged approximately six million miles.

-Warehousing and Supply has eight warehouses and is responsible for economic management and distribution of consumable goods and supplies, including dry, cold and frozen food; TCI and Agribusiness, Land and Minerals-produced goods, and Facilities Division maintenance supplies.
+Warehousing and Supply has eight warehouses and is responsible for economic management and distribution of consumable goods and supplies, including dry, cold, and frozen food; TCI and Agribusiness, Land and Minerals-produced goods, and Facilities Division maintenance supplies.
 Warehousing and Supply also oversees the disposal of salvage vehicles.
-During FY 2018, the warehouses had an average inventory of \$22.6 million and maintained 2,730 items in stock.
-Approximately \$148 million in supplies were distributed from food warehouses, prison store warehouses and other facilities during the fiscal year.
+During FY 2019, the warehouses had an average inventory of \$23.4 million and maintained 2,788 items in stock.
+Approximately \$143 million in supplies were distributed from food warehouses, prison store warehouses, and other facilities during the fiscal year.